-It’s not unusual for parents to disagree when they are dealing with their son or daughter’s behavior particularly when the young persons is struggling with anxiety and mental health conditions.
+It’s not unusual for parents to disagree when they are dealing with their son or daughter’s behavior particularly when the young persons is struggling with an eating disorder like anorexia or bulimia.

 Here is Sally’s story: